oasisfalls/Aneeta_IndividualBlog/README.md

 # Aneeta's Blog
 [Back to Team Blog](https://github.com/oasisfalls/IAT410_SmoothBrain)

+## :crystal_ball: Week 11

+This week was extremely busy, and my task was to work on the GDD and Playtesting report while also assissting in further iteration ideas and UI elements.
+I have also been in contact with a group of student composers these last couple of weeks to create a custom soundtrack for our game and have been providing them with feedback to assure that the music matches the aesthetic of our game.
+They will also be providing SFX.
+I've been creating meeting notes every time we have a meeting to make sure that everyone in the group has a guideline of what we are accomplishing this week, internal deadlines, and any other details about what we are implementing.

+**November 27th, 2020**

 ## :crystal_ball: Week 10

 This week I just focused on our GDD and kept track of what we were going to do for our beta code in a doc, as well as noting which team member will be doing what.